veerrajukakarla434/2025_System_Design_Ds_And_Algo_Java_Programs_Pilot_Project/src/com/vkakarla/codingproblems/All_Coding_Problems_2025/Easy/P0002-Arrays-MoveZerosToEnd.md

 }
 ```
 * **Console OutPut With Explaination**
+* * When I value and J value both are same swapping will nor haapens, why becuase both values are same, When I value and J value are not same, values are swaping.

 ```console
 Original Array : [23, 5, 0, 1, 0, 3, 5, 0, 1, 0, 1]